jdede/inet-showcases/_docs/wireless/infrastructure/index.md

 </p>
 <!--internal video recording, animation speed none, zoom 1.3x-->

 To verify that the correct management type is configured, go into a host's wlan module.
-The `mib` module displays information about the node's status in the network, e.g. MAC address, association state, weather or not it's using QoS, etc. It also displays information about the mode, i.e. infrastructure or adhoc, station or access point.
+The `mib` module (management information base) displays information about the node's status in the network, e.g. MAC address, association state, weather or not it's using QoS, etc. It also displays information about the mode, i.e. infrastructure or adhoc, station or access point.
 The wlan module of `host1` and `accessPoint` is displayed on the following image:

 <!--
 <img class="screen" src="inf_host1mib.png">